dsbferris/dell-xps-9360-firmwares/bios/undervolting/README.md

 # Undervolting

 !!!
 THIS NEEDS TO BE TESTED !!!
+## About undervolting
 Intel removed undervolting due to Plundervolt vulnerability.
 This has been implemented in BIOS Version [2.14.2](bios2142).
 If you want to undervolt, stickt with Version [2.13.0](bios213).

+## BIOS Downgrade
+Executing the exe as admin did not work out for me under Windows 11.
+Instead copy the exe to a FAT32 Volume.
+Reboot and hit F12 -> BIOS Flash.
+Select the exe and flash.
+The update/downgrade of Intel ME failed for me, but regardless the BIOS Flash successful.

+## Setting the Variables

+As the Options arent visible from the BIOS we got to change them with setup_var.efi.

+### The Variables

 !!!
 ADD INFO IF A DOWNGRADE FROM 2.21.0 IS POSSIBLE !!!